 Q. Are turbos allowed if they came out with the car on the showroom floor?

-A. Turbos are banned to keep some sort of parity in the series.
-The only exception is for diesel powered vehicles whereby turbo diesels of up to 2L capacity are allowed to compete in the series.
+A. Turbos of less than 1.4L are allowed.
+The only exception is for diesel powered vehicles whereby turbo diesels of unlimited capacity are allowed to compete in the series granted they meet the other rules.

 Q. Station wagons ok?